List of electronic toll collection systems: Indonesia

-In the early 2010s Bank Mandiri introduced the e-Tollcard (now Mandiri e-money) contactless charge card, which monopolized the Electronic Toll Collection system in Indonesia's expressways for a time.
+In the early 2010s Bank Mandiri introduced the e-toll (now Mandiri e-money) contactless charge card, which monopolized the Electronic Toll Collection system in Indonesia's expressways for a time.

 Since October 31, 2017 all expressways in Indonesia no longer accept cash tolls.

 Toll booths only accept contactless charge cards as part of a greater "National Non-Cash Movement" (Gerakan Nasional Non Tunai, GNNT) organized by the central bank.
-As of the time of the switchover, charge cards issued by the four state-owned banks Bank Mandiri, BNI, BRI and BTN, as well as those issued by BCA, were accepted.
-There are currently plans for toll booths to accept more cards issued by different banks.
+As of the time of the switchover, charge cards issued by the three state-owned banks Bank Mandiri, BNI, and BRI, as well as those issued by BCA, or co-branded with those four banks, were accepted.
+Jakcard from Bank DKI and BSB Cash from Bank Sumsel Babel are also accepted in local toll roads.

 This is also a part of the Government of Indonesia's plan to eradicate toll booths and replace them with open-road tolling (officially called Multi-Lane Free Flow, MLFF by the government) similar to the ETC system in Taiwan.